 Force protection from the south to the north of Poland would require highly mobile forces, somewhat akin to the role that the Yeomanry provided during the Cold War.
 It also needs a powerful artillery and air defence component, backed with sufficient logistics strength and regular deployment exercises.
 Given combat aircraft are likely to be in short supply, long range precision artillery rockets can replace many CAS and Strike sorties.

-Should this be a UK Division, no, in line with suggestions in Part 1 about doing fewer things well and now, I think we need to discard the illusion that the UK can establish a heavy divisional force against a peer enemy.
-A brigade on its own is not enough but a UK brigade in a US led Division is another.
+Should this be a UK Division, this is a difficult question, in line with suggestions in Part 1 about doing fewer things well and now, I think we need to seriously question whether the UK can field a heavy divisional force against a peer enemy.
+A brigade on its own is not enough but perhaps a UK brigade in a US led Division, supported with UK divisional capabilities is another.

 It should be permanently based outside Iskander range (see map above); southern Poland, Slovakia or the Czech Republic.
 Basing and the establishment of this force sends a powerful signal and binds the US to European defence but in the context of others providing equal and equitable contributions.